jahnavi-medikonda/Bigdata/README.md

 Throughout the process, I kept iterating and tuning the models.
 When performance fell short of expectations, I experimented with hyperparameter tuning techniques like grid search and random search.
 Regularization methods (L1 and L2) were also applied to prevent overfitting and improve generalization, especially in more complex models.

 Once I was satisfied with the model’s performance, I moved on to deployment.
 For Python projects, this often involved wrapping up scripts into executable files or automating workflows.
 For machine learning models, I deployed them using web frameworks like Flask or FastAPI, allowing users to interact with the models via an API.
-I also explored deploying models on cloud platforms like AWS or Google Cloud for scalability and real-time predictions.
+I also explored deploying models on Azure cloud for scalability and real-time predictions.

 After deployment, I ensured the models were monitored and maintained.
 I set up logging and alerting to track model performance, and if needed, retrained models with new data or tuned them further to handle real-world changes in the data distribution.
 Monitoring was key to keeping the models running efficiently over time.